commontoolsinc/labs/scripts/dummy_data/README.md

 ### TODO
 - A debug mode to print out the raw prompts as returned from compile
+- Verify placeholders have a name like [a-zA-Z][a-zA-Z0-9-_]*
+- Store the fully rendered prompt in the target output
 - Make generate_multi use generate.py under the covers
 - Figure out a way to allow prompts to run a for each on output from a file (so no need for a separate multi command)